Services & Fees

 The Fire Vessel is an amenity that can be booked to enhance Special Events.
 It has a natural gas flame that is usable during all four seasons of the year.
 It is located beside the water play feature, within close proximity to the Pavilion Building, allowing for convenient access to concessions and washrooms.
 Please note, however:

 - it is not to be used for cooking food, but to provide warmth and a special ambiance; and

 - due to the use of natural gas, a Commissionaire will be hired at the expense of the event organizer, to unlock, ignite, and properly monitor the flame.
 Arrangement will be made through the Allocations office.

 Event organizers are responsible for the management of all garbage associated with the event.
 All garbage must be removed from the site at the end of the event.

-The City has Special Event garbage containers (100 gal) available for use free of charge.
+The City has Special Event garbage containers (300 gal) available for use.
 These can be requested for your event on your Application form.

 Parking facilities vary depending on venue.
 All vehicles are required to follow posted parking restrictions, including maximum on-street parking time limits.
 Any vehicle parked illegally is subject to ticketing and towing.
 Vehicles are not permitted to park on turf.

 If an event requires metered parking spaces to be reserved for the event, the charge is $18 per space, per 24 hours.
 Metered parking spaces within a road closure will be discussed on a per-event basis.